rmitchellscott/xovi-tripletap/README.md

   software
   - This software modifies system files and services on your reMarkable device, which could potentially cause system instability
   - You are responsible for backing up your device and data before installation
-  - You understand that installing third-party software on your reMarkable device
   - Support, updates, or bug fixes are provided on a best effort basis with no guarantee of availability or timeline

   **Proceed only if you understand and accept these risks.**